birdmandayum0131/virtual-bird/README.md

 If all done, play the sample scene.
 (Sorry I didn't export it to .exe file now.🐱‍🚀)

-You can change default config to fit your environments in **config/config.py**
+**You can also download the unity sample project [here](https://drive.google.com/file/d/11hIrosaiPwaic4BFj-0HTqrPlZCMrWy7/view?usp=sharing) to test the demo.**

 ## Timeline
   - support Dlib Face/Landmarks Detector `2022/01/03`